omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 ### OpenSDS Zealand Release

 The Zealand Release is the beta release of OpenSDS software (yes this is a beta release, not official first release).
-OpenSDS provides a policy driven orchestration platform which provides a **unified management entry point for user**, an **aggregation view of hetrogeneous storage resources**, as well as an **automated provision engine**.
+OpenSDS provides a policy driven orchestration platform which provides
+* a **unified management entry point for user**
+* an **aggregation view of hetrogeneous storage resources**
+* an **automated provisioning engine**

 #### Architecture Overview